 You map them to Schematics and the veil starts to lift.

-The fog of Audio Forums burned off by the Sun of knowledge
+Most Audio Forums lack the Sun of knowledge

-You have then earned your knowledge, not a Google search
+When you have then earned your knowledge, you are not just repeating a Google search result

 Something basic like a set of Christmas lights, is a simple Voltage Divider circuit.